Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Experimental assessment

-In line with recent research aiming at the development of robust defences against multiple perturbations \cite{Dolatabadi2021Robustness, Laidlaw2021Perceptual}, our method determines a decrease in \textit{clean} accuracy \wrt the original model on which it is built upon -- especially in \textit{scenario (c)} as the complexity of the dataset increases.
-This phenomenon is partly dependent on the choice of a VAE as the generative purification model, a requirement for the fairest evaluation possible in terms of robustness.
+In line with recent research aiming at the development of robust defences against multiple perturbations \citep{Dolatabadi2021Robustness, Laidlaw2021Perceptual}, our method produces a decrease in \textit{clean} accuracy \wrt the original model on which it is built upon -- especially in \textit{scenario (c)} as the complexity of the classification task increases.
+This phenomenon is partially dependent on the choice of a VAE as the generative purification model, a requirement for the fairest evaluation possible in terms of robustness.

 Yet, the issue remains open: is it possible to devise a \textsc{Carso}-like architecture capable of the same -- if not better -- robust behaviour, which is also competitively accurate on clean inputs?
 Potential avenues for future research may involve the development of \textsc{Carso}-like architectures in which representation-conditional data generation is obtained by means of diffusion or score-based models.
 Alternatively, incremental developments aimed at improving the cross-talk between the purifier and the final classifier may be pursued.